H0LL0W3D/Percolation/readme.txt

  *  include any help from people (including course staff, TA,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/

+ Special thanks for Travis for providing the stubs and meta direction for this assignment.

 I encountered a slight logic error, where I assigned the union class to an array of objects that hold arrays, rather than an object that has an array.